God’s Rest Day

 For by him [Jesus] were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: and he is before all things, and by him all things consist.

-God the Father created all things by His Son Jesus, and by Him it is all sustained!
+God the Father created all things by His Son Jesus, who was fulfilling the will of His Father, and by Him it all consists and holds together!

 Which commandment identifies the Creator God?